owtran8/Animal-Crossing-Revenue-Optimization-Analysis-Excel-/README.md

 - Risk vs return analysis
 - Revenue concentration analysis

-This project demonstrates my ability to use Excel to transform data into structured financial insights.
+This project my utilzing Excel to transform data from the game animal crossing into simple financial insights.